Back to search

 5. If approving: the Moola deduction stands, the team member receives a Moola Redemption Approved notification, and the reward moves into a fulfillment state.
 The leader assigned as Leader in Charge of Distribution (or the store's default fulfillment owner) hands over the physical reward.

 6. If rejecting: the Moola amount credits back to the team member's balance, and the rejection appears in the Transaction Log.
-[VERIFY: whether the team member receives a rejection notification and whether a reason can be attached to the rejection.]

 7. You should now see the redemption's status change from Pending to Approved or Rejected, and the team member's balance updated accordingly.